walterhiggins/WMPJS/book-outline.md

 3. Get the shooter's item held - the thing the shooter is currently holding.
 4. Check if the item held is an Ender Bow and if it is teleport the player.

-Like all event-handling callback functions it takes a single parameter: *event*.
-We know that, because we'll register using the *events.projectileHit()* function, this *event* will be of type *org.bukkit.event.entity.ProjectileHitEvent* and if we browse the online reference at http://jd.bukkit.org/rb/apidocs/ we'll see there's a *.getEntity()* method which returns the *Projectile* for this event.
+Like all event-handling callback functions, *onArrowHit()* takes a single parameter: *event*.
+Because we register using the *events.projectileHit()* function, this *event* will be of type *org.bukkit.event.entity.ProjectileHitEvent* and if we browse the online reference at http://jd.bukkit.org/rb/apidocs/ we'll see there's a *.getEntity()* method which returns the *Projectile* for this event.
 For the rest of this function every piece of information we need can be obtained via the *Projectile* object.

 We test to see if the *projectile* variable is of type bkArrow and if it is we return - this function is only concerned with Arrows, not Eggs or Snowballs.